Current 8/1 Published Site

 • 'Mediterranean' Sausalito's seaside promenade

-• Frank Lloyd Wright's last architectural masterpiece, the Marin County Civic Center
+• Frank Lloyd Wright's Marin County Civic Center, an architectural masterpiece

-• The Marine Mammal Center (closed for renovations until further notice as of January '22) , world's largest marine animal rescue...managed by 1000+ volunteers
+• The Marine Mammal Center, world's largest marine animal 'hospital'...served by 1000+ volunteers

 • Point Reyes National Seashore: a lighthouse in a location almost too spectacular to believe, dairy ranches, a large herd of elk, perhaps a passing whale

-• An exciting ferry ride from quaint Tiburon back to San Francisco
+• An exciting ferry ride from Tiburon (picturesque, unique)

 Picture